 What Is Michigan’s No-Fault Law for Motor Vehicle Accidents?

-Michigan is a no-fault state, meaning all drivers must have PIP to cover minor injuries—regardless of fault.
-Michigan drivers can choose from various PIP coverage levels offered by insurance companies, which cover medical expenses up to the selected amount, plus lost wages, attendant care, and some funeral costs.
-For severe injuries, like those from rideshare crashes, victims may pursue personal injury cases for additional damages—if they are less than 50% at fault.
+Michigan is a no-fault state, requiring all drivers to have PIP coverage for minor injuries, regardless of fault.
+Drivers can choose from different PIP levels, covering medical expenses, lost wages, attendant care, and some funeral costs up to the policy limits.
+For severe bodily injuries, victims may file personal injury claims against a third-party driver (if they are less than 50% at fault compared to other drivers).

 If I’m a Rideshare Passenger in an Accident in Michigan, Whose PIP Covers Me?